|3-2.100||United States Attorneys|

 When United States Attorneys, or their offices, become aware of an issue that could require a recusal in a criminal or civil matter or case as a result of a personal interest or professional relationship with parties involved in the matter, they must contact General Counsel's Office (GCO), EOUSA.
 The requirement of recusal does not arise in every instance, but only where a conflict of interest exists or there is an appearance of a conflict of interest or loss of impartiality.

-A United States Attorney who becomes aware of circumstances that might necessitate a recusal of himself/herself or of the entire office, should promptly notify GCO, EOUSA, at (202) 252-1600 to discuss whether a recusal is required.
+A United States Attorney who becomes aware of circumstances that might necessitate his or her recusal or that of the entire office, should promptly notify GCO, EOUSA, at (202) 252-1600 to discuss whether a recusal is required.
 If recusal is appropriate, the USAO will submit a written recusal request memorandum to GCO.
 GCO will then coordinate the recusal action, obtain necessary approvals for the recusal, and assist the office in arranging for a transfer of responsibility to another office, including any designations of attorneys as a Special Attorney or Special Assistant to the Attorney General (see USAM 3-2.300) pursuant to 28 U.S.C.
 Sec.
 515. See USAP 3-2.170.001 (M).

 3-2.200 - Assistant United States Attorneys